“Build an outstanding youth program which inspires wrestling excellence”

 In late 1991, Steve Deutschman crafted the programs founding bylaws, mission

-over the years but essentially embrace the same core objective, mission and
+the years but essentially embrace the same core objective, mission and goals for our

-goals for our kids.
-Steve was the acting President of the Maple Valley Raiders
+kids.
+Steve was the acting President of the Maple Valley Raiders Football program at

 W.WA Kids League to the highly competitive independent Pierce County Jr.